mobxjs/mobx/docs/faq/faq.md

 Mobservable runs on any ES5 environment.
 That means that all browsers except IE8, Node.js and Rhine are supported.
 See [caniuse.com](http://caniuse.com/#feat=es5)

+##### Can Mobservable be combined with RxJS?
+Yes, see the [rx-mobservable](https://www.npmjs.com/package/rx-mobservable) interoperability package.

+##### When to use RxJS instead of Mobservable?
+For anything that involves explictly working with the concept of time such, or when you need to combine reason about the historical values / events of an observable (and not just th elatest) RxJs is recommended as it provides the more low level primitives.
+Whenever you want react to _state_ instead of _events_, Mobservable offers an easier and more high level approach.

 ##### Is React Native supported?

 Yes, `mobservable` and `mobservable-react` will work on React Native.
 The latter through importing `"mobservable-react/native"`.